 Finally, we add that quantum control can also be used to make a state more sensitive to the interaction of interest, by going beyond the QPN limit.
 Using spin-squeezed states [127], measurements can approach the ultimate Heisenberg limit, $\propto 1/N$, instead of $1/N^{-1/2}$ [18].
 A spin-squeezed state is essentially an ensemble of entangled spins.
 For an un-entangled state, the minimum uncertainty noise is symmetric in all observables.
 For a spin squeezed state, the noise from an observable of interest, is transferred to another observable.
-For example, spin-squeezing of a superposition along the XY plane of the bloch sphere can reduce quantum uncertainty of the XY phase observable, which is sensitive to Z rotations, at the expense of increased uncertainty will be more sensitive to noise from other sources that were previously unresolved, for example from stray magnetic fields.
+For example, spinsqueezing of a superposition along the XY plane of the bloch sphere can reduce quantum uncertainty of the XY phase observable, which is sensitive to Z rotations, at the expense of increased uncertainty in the phase along the XZ or YZ planes.
+However, the observable with reduced uncertainty will be more sensitive to noise from other sources that were previously unresolved, for example from stray magnetic fields.
 Furthermore, entangled states are difficult to produce and keep coherent, necessitating the use of a trap.
 Nonetheless, quantum metrology is the final frontier for achieving significant EDM sensitivity gains in the future, with many different entangled states available that can offer unique advantages [128].